oracle-devrel/oci-oke-appdev-save-the-wildlife/livelabs/hol/ci/ci.md

     ![Setup Config 2](images/cli-config-02.png)

-    **_note:_** For this step I have opted to assign a profile name of `workshop`.
-If you do not set a value, it will become `DEFAULT`.
-Profile name is always stored in ALL CAPS and must be referenced accordingly.
+    > **Note**: For this step, we have assigned a profile name of `workshop`.
+If you choose not to set a value, the value will be _`'DEFAULT'`_.
+The profile name is always stored in ALL CAPS and must be referenced accordingly.

 6. When asked whether to create a new `API Signing RSA key pair`, type 'Y' and press enter, then continue pressing enter to accept all defaults.

-7. Now...we can utilize the built-in authentication in Cloud Shell to upload the public portion of the API signing key to our user profile.
+7. Now, we can utilize OCI Cloud Shell's built-in authentication to upload the public portion of the API signing key to our user profile.

     ```
     <copy>oci iam user api-key upload --user-id <paste user OCID> --key-file ~/.oci/oci_api_key_public.pem</copy>